bmartin042503/avallama/README.md

 ## Contributions

-We currently aren't accepting any outside contributions.
+We are currently not accepting outside contributions, please see our [Contribution Guidelines](./CONTRIBUTING.md) for more information.

 ## Releases